zetxek/zetxek/my-book-list.md

 ## My reading list:

+- Engineering Management for the Rest of Us, by Sarah Drasner
 - Brave New Work, by Aaron Dignan
 - Drive, by Daniel H. Pink
 - The Rational Optimist, by Matt Ridley